aunyamukherjee/Projects/README.md

 	- Built upon existing code to create a playable lazer shooting game.
 - Wheel of Fortune Simulator
 	- Using a bank of phrases, one is randomly picked and through I/O the user can make guesses that will either increase or decrease their overall winnings.

+## OCaml
+- Each directory includes a README that outlines the objective of the project, or the structure of the Homework

 ## Assembly
 - Project 3